AnalyticComp/AC-presentation/README.md

 Have a look at the [slides.tex](slides.tex) file for how to use this class.

-Currently the code can only be build using [LuaLaTeX](https://www.ctan.org/pkg/lualatex-doc), so make sure you have that installed.
+The code can be build using pdfLaTeX or luaLaTeX.
 For compilation [stu](https://github.com/kunegis/stu) is recommended, if you have it installed you just have to perform:

     stu

-Of course you can also compile this class by calling `lualatex` manually.
+Of course you can also compile this class by calling `pdflatex` or `lualatex` manually.

 ## ToDo